What else should I be taking besides fish oil?

 This deficiency is rampant.
 And dangerous.

 You need about 400 milligrams (mg) of it everyday because your body uses it for 300+ different enzymatic reactions in your body.
-Some of these reactions produce energy and others control cholesterol.
+Some of these reactions produce energy and others control heart health.*

 And due to heavy food processing, most of what we eat has been stripped of magnesium.
 So our diet is woefully low in magnesium.